Erik Matti: Early life and education

 Matti hails from Bacolod, the sixth and youngest child of Enrique, a customs agent, and Julieta, a government employee.
 Matti has credited his father, a frequent moviegoer whose preferences span a variety of genres, with sparking his interest in film.

 Matti graduated from elementary and high school at Colegio San Agustin-Bacolod.
 He studied college at the University of St. La Salle for six years, during which he changed his major three times and spent his extracurricular activity in the school's theater company; he did not graduate.
 Matti taught private acting classes before deciding to become a filmmaker.

 Career

 Erik Matti's career in the film industry began when he was hired to supervise the script continuity for the 1994 superhero film Mars Ravelo's Darna!
 Ang Pagbabalik.

-His new project, TV series The Squatter, won the development prize at 2024 Series Mania Seriesmakers section.
-The show is produced by Ronald Monteverde.
+A later project, the TV series The Squatter, won the development prize at 2024 Series Mania Seriesmakers section.
+The show was produced by Ronald Monteverde.